-- 6. (1) ACT, as a constructive and solutions-focused political party, exists to promote and implement better policy for all New Zealanders, particularly through reducing the role of government and increasing the role of free markets. - (2) To that end, ACT puts up candidates for election to the House of Representatives who are selected by the procedures set forth in rules 122-141, and may put up candidates for election to local authorities, local boards and community boards who are selected by procedures developed and established by the Board.
+6. NEW NATION PARTY - NNP, as a constructive and solutions-focused political party, exists to promote and implement better policy for all New Zealanders, particularly through reducing the role of government and increasing the role of free markets.
+To this end, NNP puts up candidates for election to the House of Representatives, who are selected by the procedures set forth in rules 122-141.